 Nashville – Country Music and So Much More

 When it comes to cities that offer a generous slice of pure Americana, Nashville takes the cake.
-Named after a Revolutionary War hero who built a fort on the banks of the Cumberland River, this 200-year-old Tennessee capital grew from there, providing a colorful stage for Civil War heroes and villains, Gone With the Wind-like plantation mistresses and a slew of characters onward from moonshiners to millionaires.
+Named after a Revolutionary War hero who built a fort on the banks of the Cumberland River, the 200-year-old Tennessee capital grew from there, providing a colorful stage for Civil War heroes and villains, Gone With the Wind-like plantations and a slew of characters onward from moonshiners to millionaires.

 The Country Music Hall of Fame, located just a stone’s throw away from the Broadway strip, offers an enormous display of country music artifacts, archives and theater space.
 The archive collection includes more than 800 stage costumes, over 600 instruments and hundreds of other objects — from microphones to vintage automobiles — woven into a quilt-work pattern of country music history.